vy538/idea-generator/README.md

 # Illustration Idea Generator

 This project is a web application that generates random illustration ideas using a slot machine-like interface.
-It supports both English and Chinese languages.
+It supports both English and Chinese languages and includes a gallery feature to showcase illustrations.

 ## Features